Lamden/docs/docs/tutorials/lottery/access_block_api.md

 ![image](/img/toturials/access_blockapi_1.png)

-This tutorial will get you konw how to access **Block Service** api.
+This tutorial will get you know how to access **Block Service** api.
 The **Block Service** is a application for syncing and serving the Lamden Blockchain to a local app.
 This application serves as starting point to be able to build an app on Lamden that requires easy access to current state and realtime updates.

 <!--truncate-->